Paleohispanic scripts

-The Paleohispanic scripts are the writing systems created in the Iberian peninsula before the Latin alphabet became the main script.
-Most of them are unusual in that they are semi-syllabic rather than purely alphabetic, despite having supposedly developed, in part, from the Phoenician alphabet.
+The Paleohispanic scripts are the ancient writing systems created in the Iberian Peninsula before the Latin alphabet became the dominant script.
+They derive from the Phoenician alphabet, with the exception of the Greco-Iberian alphabet, which is a direct adaptation of the Greek alphabet.
+Some researchers believe that the Greek alphabet may also have played a role in the origin of the other Paleohispanic scripts.
+Most of these scripts are notable for being semi-syllabic rather than purely alphabetic.

-Paleohispanic scripts are known to have been used from the 5th century BC — possibly from the 7th century, in the opinion of some researchers — until the end of the 1st century BC or the beginning of the 1st century CE, and were the main scripts used to write the Paleohispanic languages.
-Some researchers conclude that their origin may lie solely with the Phoenician alphabet, while others believe the Greek alphabet may also have had a role.
+Paleohispanic scripts are known to have been used from the 5th century BCE—possibly as early as the 7th century, according to some researchers—until the end of the 1st century BCE or the beginning of the 1st century CE.
+They were the primary scripts used to write the Paleohispanic languages.

 Scripts

-The Paleohispanic scripts are classified into three major groups: southern, northern, and Greco-Iberian, with differences both in the shapes of the glyphs and in their values.
+The Paleohispanic scripts are classified into three major groups: southern, northern, and Greco-Iberian, with differences in both the shapes of the glyphs and their values.

-Inscriptions in the southern scripts have been found mainly in the southern half of the Iberian Peninsula.
-They represent only 5% of the inscriptions found, and mostly read from right to left (like the Phoenician alphabet).
-They are:
+Inscriptions in the southern scripts have been found primarily in the southern half of the Iberian Peninsula.
+They represent only 5% of the total inscriptions discovered and mostly read from right to left (similar to the Phoenician alphabet).
+The southern scripts include: